Chemotherapy for Brain Cancer

 Chemotherapy involves the administration of drugs, either orally or intravenously, to kill cancer cells.
 Malignant tumors need chemotherapy.
 Brain and spinal tumors can benefit.
 Skull-based tumors are mostly treated with surgery and radiation.
 Therapy that falls under medical treatment has a wide range of approaches, including timing of treatment.

 Neoadjuvant chemotherapy: Sometimes a tumor is too large to allow resection without damaging adjacent structures.
-In those cases, chemotherapy and/or radiation before surgery may make it shrink, to protect those structures.
+In those cases of brain tumor treatment, chemotherapy and/or radiation before surgery may make the brain tumor shrink, to protect those structures.
 Neoadjuvant, or preliminary, chemotherapy and/or radiation given before surgery can shrink the tumor and make it more removable.
 Using chemotherapy and radiation before surgery also helps prevent recurrence.

 After surgery: Most chemotherapy is given adjuvant (after surgery), sometimes combinations of drugs that have been shown to work well together for your type of cancer.
 For patients with cancer that has spread (metastatic), chemotherapy can improve survival and quality of life.
 Chemotherapy and radiation may both be given after surgery.